plivo/plivo-browser-sdk2-examples/README.md

 We have access to `options` from UI as SETTINGS menu.
 You can update your settings in the UI and click on LOGIN to boot the phone.
 ### Document ready state

->If you are directly calling login on page load, Please make sure you do that on only document ready*
+>If you're directly calling login on page load, Please make sure you do that on only after document ready!

 ```html
     <script type="text/javascript">